jo3-l/blog/content/reading-log/favorites.md

 [The Wrong Abstraction][wrong-abstraction] and [Goodbye, Clean Code][goodbye-clean-code]

-- At some point I was obsessed with GOF-style design patterns and beautiful towers of abstraction in general.
+- At some point I was obsessed with GOF-style design patterns and elaborate abstractions in general.
   These two posts finally pushed me to understand that design patterns are _tools_, not rules to follow, and that sometimes the best abstraction is no abstraction (or a minimal one.)

 [Notes on Programming in C][pikestyle]

-- Among other great tidbits about data-oriented design, there's the observation that simple algorithms and data structures (Pike names arrays, linked lists, hash tables, and binary trees) composed appropriately are sufficient for the vast majority of programs and clearer to boot.
+- Among other interesting notes about data-oriented design, there's the observation that simple algorithms and data structures---Pike lists arrays, linked lists, hash tables, and binary trees--- composed appropriately are sufficient (and lead to the clearest code) for the vast majority of programs.

 [Names][names]

 - Names need not---indeed, should not---be maximally verbose all the time; a short name whose meaning can be inferred from context is preferable to a long-winded name since it aids skimming and increases information density.
-Of course, long, descriptive names are sometimes appropriate: just don't be dogmatic about it.
+Long, descriptive names are occasionally appropriate, but don't be dogmatic about it.

-  A related analogy from [Isaac Schlueter via HN][issacs-hn]:
+  A great analogy from [Isaac Schlueter via HN][issacs-hn]:

   > The first time you meet someone, you learn their full name.
 When discussing them with someone
   > else who knows them, you use just a single name.
 If they're standing right there, you don't